-- Message your child's teacher and administration via Bloomz by 8:00 with the reason for the absence - Depending on the circumstances, you may need to wait for a return date from administration prior to bringing your child back to school. - If a student has an unavoidable medical appointment during school hours, please let the teacher know in advance. - If you have not submitted an excuse by the time attendance has been taken, upon the recording of attendance you will receive a message asking you to please write your absence note, which will go to both your child's teacher and administration. - Please only use Bloomz the communicate absences.
+- Message your child's teacher and administration via the Ilumine app before or by 8:00 am with the reason for the absence. - Depending on the circumstances, you may need to wait for a return date from the administration before bringing your child back to school. - If a student has an unavoidable medical appointment during school hours, please let the teacher know in advance. - If you have not submitted an excuse by the time attendance has been taken, upon the recording of attendance you will receive a message asking you to please write your absence note, which will go to both your child's teacher and administration. - Please utilize the Jotform link provided before the start of school to communicate and document all absences.